Brazil Supreme Court justice breaks with 2 peers, votes to absolve Bolsonaro as trial continues

 Fux agreed with Bolsonaro’s lawyers in several topics.
 He said the case should be tried by a low court judge, argued the former president’s defense did not have enough time to prepare and said former director of Brazil's intelligence agency, Alexandre Ramagem, should not be on trial.

-“I am vindicated,” Celso Vilardi, a lawyer for Bolsonaro, told journalists during Fux' vote, which was started at 9 a.m. local time and continued into the evening as the justice voted on the future of other defendants.
+“I am vindicated,” Celso Vilardi, a lawyer for Bolsonaro, told journalists.
+“This was a technical vote.”

+Carlos Melo, a political science professor at Insper University in Sao Paulo, said Wednesday's vote will allow Bolsonaro supporters to include their narrative in the trial.

+“Fux gave a speech that is fit for that.
+The soundbites, which are key for Bolsonaristas, will be used at large.
+It won't change the result of the trial,” Melo said.
+“It also affects them a little because they said this was a theater, and now there's a clear dissent.
+Fux has become some kind of hero for the Brazilian far-right, but that might not last long.”

 Long-term implications